paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

         """
         Args:
-            tag (str, optional): If auto_offset is False, the tag need to be mannually entered and it is mandatory to ensure that different tags are used in different rounds.
-Defaults to '@'. use_pickle (bool, optional): whether to serialize data with pickle.
+            tag (str, optional): if auto_offset is false, the tag need to be mannually entered while ensuring that different tags are used in different rounds.
+Default: '@'. use_pickle (bool, optional): whether to serialize data with pickle.
 If data is already serialized, it should be set to true, otherwise set to false.
-                Defaults to True.
+Default: True.

         Returns:
-            Any: data received
+            Any: data received.
         """

 :Example:

-Assume assist_trainer is the root node, non-root nodes include two trainers: node-1 and node-2.
+Assume assist_trainer is the root node while leaf nodes include two trainers: node-1 and node-2.

 - assist_trainer